-Mariposa Grove will be closed from July 2015 to sometime in the fall of 2017 for restoration work.
+Mariposa Grove is closed until June 15, 2018 for restoration work.
 During the restoration, most grove parking will be moved to a new location at the main entrance station, 2 miles from the grove, and a new trail will connect the parking lot to the grove.
 The gift shop in the lower grove and a few of the trails and roads in the upper grove will be removed.
 When the grove reopens, visitors will either have to walk 4 miles round-trip or take a shuttle to the lower grove.
-Also, the tram tours have already been discontinued, so the only way to reach the upper grove will be to walk.
+Also, the tram tours have been discontinued, so the only way to reach the upper grove will be to walk.

-During the closure, the Outer Loop Trail and the Wawona Trail will remain open, so it will still be possible to reach the outskirts of the upper grove by a 12-mile round-trip hike from Wawona.
+During the closure, the Outer Loop Trail and the Wawona Trail will remain open, so it's still possible to reach the outskirts of the upper grove by a 12-mile round-trip hike from Wawona.

 Mariposa Grove is one of Yosemite's main attractions.
 Although it's not a big grove, it still has plenty of immense trees and it's exceptionally scenic.
 Its convenient location right next to Yosemite's busiest entrance, a one-hour drive from Yosemite Valley, makes it not only the most-visited sequoia grove, but also one of the most popular sights in Yosemite, with over a million visitors per year — more than all of Sequoia National Park.